PacktPublishing/Simplifying-Application-Development-with-Kotlin-Multiplatform-Mobile/README.md

 ## Get to Know the Author
 **Róbert Nagy**
 is a Senior Android Developer at Octopus Energy.
 He is an Android and Kotlin developer with a Bachelor of Science in Computer Science.
 He has designed, developed, and maintained multiple sophisticated Android apps ranging from 100K+ downloads to 10M+ in the financial, IoT, health, social, and energy industries.
 Some projects that he has been a part of include a social platform for kids, a lightning system controller, and Bloom and Wild.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801812580">https://packt.link/free-ebook/9781801812580 </a> </p>